U.S. News Rankings

 Emerson College is a private institution that was founded in 1880.
 It has a total undergraduate enrollment of 3,675, its setting is urban, and the campus size is 8 acres.
 It utilizes a semester-based academic calendar.
 Emerson College's ranking in the 2014 edition of Best Colleges is Regional Universities (North), 11.
 Its tuition and fees are $35,730 (2013-14).

-Emerson College is an urban school that focuses on writing, communications, and the liberal arts.
-The school offers unique majors including Writing, Literature and Publishing and Political Communication: Leadership, Politics, and Social Advocacy.
-Minor options include Fiction, Music Appreciation, and Business Studies for Communication and the Arts.
-Fittingly, the literary-focused school has a wide variety of student publications, including the Emerson Review, a literary magazine, and Gangsters in Concrete, a publication that showcases student poetry and photography.
-There is also a club, Undergraduate Students for Publishing, which meets to speak about career opportunities with publishing professionals.
+Emerson College is an urban school that focuses on writing, communications and the liberal arts.
+The school offers majors such as writing, literature and publishing and political communication.
+Minor options include fiction, music appreciation and business studies in communication and the arts.
+Fittingly, the literary-focused school has a wide variety of student publications, including the Emerson Review, a literary magazine, and Concrete Literary Magazine, which showcases student poetry and photography.
+There is also a group called Undergraduate Students for Publishing that publishes student work.
 There are about 80 other student organizations, including a handful of fraternities and sororities.

-Students may also get involved in Emerson College athletics, a group of teams that compete in the NCAA Division III Great Northeast Athletic Conference.
-Sports teams include lacrosse, basketball, volleyball, and soccer; the school does not have a football team.
+Students may also get involved in Emerson College sports teams, which compete in the NCAA Division III New England Women's and Men's Athletic Conference.
+Sports teams include lacrosse, basketball, volleyball and soccer; the school does not have a football team.
 Freshmen and sophomores must live on campus, which puts them near Boston Common, a popular spot for relaxation and recreational activities.
-Notable alumni of Emerson College include talk show host Jay Leno, actor Henry Winkler, and makeup artist Bobbi Brown.
+Notable alumni of Emerson College include talk show host Jay Leno, actor Henry Winkler and makeup artist Bobbi Brown.

 |School mission and unique qualities (as provided by the school):|